tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : No Hours: Data Minutes: Available Seconds Max Execution Time(recent) : No Hours: Data Minutes: Available Seconds
 ### Report Long Description
-    \-Use this report as a tool to compare performance of various primary servers.
+    \- Use this report as a tool to compare performance of various primary servers.
     \- This report displays throughput and job success information for each primary server.
     \- It shows job count and job success rate, and enables you to compare throughputs of different servers to identify any poorly performing servers.
     \- This report is equivalent to the following NetBackup OpsCenter report(s): Master Server Job Throughput.